NituSidhu/facebook-ad-analysis/README.md

 We want to expand the spend on the sponsored content strategy while maintaining a level of efficiency.

 ## The data

+Table: **Branded Content**
-Branded Content - page view that is generated once  a paid ad campaign
+Page view that is generated once on a paid ad campaign

-App Installs - a visitor installing and opening (we don’t receive the event if the user downloads but never opens the app) the app on a mobile device

-Checkout - a visitor starting a subscription, either through a direct purchase or through a free trial

-Table: Branded Content

 Fields | Description
 -----|------------